And on the premise that nine hours of fill-in hosts is enough for any week, let us come together and hope for a healthy return of Rush tomorrow.

 He was attacked for what many people believe is political reasons.

-He was investigated and he was not guilty of the underlying charge he was convicted of having one of three versions of a meeting that was six months old.
+He was convicted of having one of three versions of a meeting that was six months old.

-You got it but boy do you need to choose your battles.
+You got it, but boy, do you need to choose your battles?

-Not I mean that was that was big.
+I mean, that was big.

 Let's have him slap Joe Wilson and Valerie Plame around a little bit.

-Uh these war haters who uh who took their lies to to the New York Times in Joe Wilson's case and to her nasty little book in Valerie's case and uh it clearly had a w w went on an a a mission ostensibly for the United States of America but was clearly designed to to feather their political nest, I would have enjoyed uh would have enjoyed some of that.
+These war haters who took their lives to the New York Times in Joe Wilson's case and to her nasty little book in Valerie's case and clearly went on a mission ostensibly for the United States of America, but was clearly designed to feather their political nest.

-Alrighty we are in Chicago.
+All righty, we are in Chicago.

 Mark, doing a great job.